The Complete Guide to Premiere Pro Color Correction

 Machine learning can easily read black and white levels, but the midtones are a challenge.
 So, often you’ll only need to adjust the midtones after matching.
 Saturation is not adjusted by Color Match, so it will not work well with oversaturated images.
 Make sure you get the saturation of oversaturated images into legal levels before you do the match.

-These three shots, shot on an iPhone, need some serious shot matching.
+These three shots were captured with an iPhone and need some serious shot matching.
 The colors vary all over the place.
 Let’s see what Adobe Sensei can do with them.

 In Comparison View, park the playhead over the hero shot, and move the playhead in the timeline to show the shot you want to match to the hero shot.